the-overdriven/tibiascape-wiki/README.md

 ## Are there custom areas?
 - yes, some spawns are extended or slightly modified
+- there are some completely new locations too (i.e. crystal spiders at Folda, TODO need more details)
 - there is no Ab'Dendriel

 ## Is there a shared xp bonus in party?